AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/implementation.md

 * view-identity-dashboard
 * view-identity-simulation

-For more information on permissions, read the [permissions guide](../../access-control/abac/ui/permissions.md).
+For more information on permissions, read the [permissions guide](../../access-control/abac/ui/permissions.md). -->

 ## Create your identity namespaces {#namespace}

-Once your permissions are configured and you have acquired access to Identity Service, you must then create the appropriate namespaces for  your data.
+If your data requires it, you must first create the appropriate namespaces for your organization.
 For steps on how to create a custom namespace, read the guide on [creating a custom namespace in the UI](../features/namespaces.md#create-custom-namespaces).

 ## Use graph simulation tool {#graph-simulation}